Martha of Armagnac: Marriage

 Martha was a proposed wife for Peter II of Alençon in 1370 but he instead married Marie, Viscountess of Beaumont-au-Maine.

 During these years, Peter IV of Aragon had sought an alliance with Philip VI of France to prevent a new war with Castile.
 In 1370 he negotiated a marriage for his heir; John, Duke of Girona with Jeanne of France, daughter of Philip VI but the project failed when the princess died on her journey to Barcelona in 1371.
 Moreover, Henry II of Castile became an ally necessary to Charles V of France (who had helped get the Castilian throne), as demonstrated with the triumph of his army against the English at the Battle of La Rochelle (June 1372).

-In this context Martha's father John, a major feudal lords of Occitan and, a vassal of the King of France, appeared in the eyes of King Peter and although they had been enemies during the War of the Two Peters, he was a good insurance against the Castilian threat.
-The count of Armagnac wished to strengthen its position in Occitan and in France and get a good ally against its rival, the Counts of Foix.
+In this context Martha's father John, a major feudal lord of Occitania and, a vassal of the King of France, appeared in the eyes of King Peter and although they had been enemies during the War of the Two Peters, he was a good insurance against the Castilian threat.
+The count of Armagnac wished to strengthen its position in Occitania and in France and get a good ally against its rival, the Counts of Foix.
 Negotiations began in summer 1372 and of the marriage contract was signed on March 27, 1373, for the marriage of Martha to John, son of King Peter IV.
 The dowry amounted to the astronomical figure of 150,000 pounds.
 Martha was received with great solemnity at the border according to sources of Martin, John's younger brother.

 On 24 June 1373 in Barcelona, John and Martha married.
 Afterwards she became the first to be titled Duchess of Girona and Countess of Cervera.

 Martha had a calm and conciliatory character, traits that would guarantee good terms with her new family and country; she had moderating influence on John, who had a character quite the opposite of her and deeply appreciated.
 Martha even got along well with her father-in-law who dealt with her with great affection, and in general all members of the royal family.
 Her mother-in-law Eleanor of Sicily treated Martha as her own daughter.
 On Eleanor's death King Peter remarried to Sibila of Fortia, a marriage that caused great scandal.
 However, Martha and Sibila maintained a cordial relationship, but John had a bad attitude to his stepmother.